pratishthasingh1/Election_Analysis/README.md

 b. a complete list of candidates and the total amount and percentage of votes each received
 c. the winner of the election, the percentage they won and the amount of votes they won based on popularity

-Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

 How many votes were cast in this congressional election?
 369,711